-Implementation of excessive temperature related activities is based on criteria using information including historical data; predicted outlook for upcoming weather season; and input from the County Health Officer as the OAC, and the County Executive Office (CEO) as the DES.
+Implementation of excessive temperature-related activities is based on criteria using information including historical data; predicted outlook for upcoming weather season; and input from the County Health Officer, and the CEO as the DES.

-The Concept of Operations for this plan was developed and collaborated on by the Orange County Excessive Temperature Task Force which consists of OCSD EMD, the County Health Officer, the CEO, Health Care Agency (HCA), Social Services Agency (SSA), Orange County Community Resources (OCCR), OC Sheriff's Department (OCSD), Orange County Fire Authority (OCFA), city jurisdictions, and specific OA partners such as the Collaborative Organizations Active in Disaster-Orange County (COAD-OC), and the NWS.
+The Concept of Operations for this plan was developed and collaborated on by the Orange County Excessive Temperature Task Force which consists of OCSD EMD, the County Health Officer, Health Care Agency (HCA), the CEO, Social Services Agency (SSA), Orange County Community Resources (OCCR), OC Sheriff's Department (OCSD), Orange County Fire Authority (OCFA), city jurisdictions, and specific OA partners such as the Collaborative Organizations Active in Disaster-Orange County (COAD-OC), and the NWS.
 Annex checklists attached to the end of this document provide guidance on activities related to Excessive Temperature Events.